 - Cyrus IMAP server provides robust mail filtering using the mail filtering language Sieve.

-- It allows integrated calendaring and email solution through the CalDAV and CardDAV protocols.
+- It allows integrated calendaring and email solutions through the CalDAV and CardDAV protocols.

 18. Horde WebMail